Lumavate-Team/documentation/docs/2-development.rst

 Start A Version
 +++++++++++++++

  #.
 Hover over the version info card.
-Several buttons will appear that allow the user to refresh status, edit, view logs, delete, and stop/start the version.
+Several buttons will appear that allow the user to refresh status, edit, view logs (receipt), delete, and start(play_arrow)/stop the version.

     .. figure:: ../images/versioncardhover.PNG
        :align: center
        :width: 800px
-       :alt: Image of a version card with icons that appear on hover displayed.
-This is found on the Container Info page.
+       :alt: Image of a version card with icons that appear on hover highlighted.
+The icons are Refresh, Edit, Receipt (view logs), Delete, and Play_Arrow(start)/Stop respectively.

        The Version Info Card displays the version number, label, created at date, number of experiences using the version, and status.

  #.
-To start the version, click the green arrow on the rightmost edge of the version info card.
+To start the version, click the green arrow Start button on the rightmost edge of the version info card.

  #.
 The status of the version will change from stopped to a spinning icon.
-You can refresh the status by clicking the refresh status button.
+You can refresh the status by clicking the Refresh button.
 The tool will take a minute or two to finish validating.
-The larger the tool the longer the validation period.
+The larger the tool is the longer the validation period.

  #.
 After finishing validating, the status will change to either started or error.
 If the status is error, the image uploaded had an error in it that prevented it from running in the platform.